awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-delete.md

 # Deleting Custom Inventory<a name="sysman-inventory-delete"></a>

-You can use the [DeleteInventory](http://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeleteInventory.html) API action to delete custom inventory data\.
-When you call this API action by using the AWS CLI, you specify a custom inventory type such as Custom:RackSpace\.
-The system deletes all data for the inventory type from Amazon S3\.
+You can use the [DeleteInventory](http://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeleteInventory.html) API action to delete your custom inventory data\.
+When you execute the delete\-inventory command by using the AWS CLI, you specify a custom inventory type such as Custom:RackSpace\.
+The system deletes all data for the inventory type from the Systems Manager Inventory service\.
+You can also delete a custom inventory type by using the `SchemaDeleteOption`\.

-You can use the `SchemaDeleteOption` to manage custom inventory by disabling or deleting a custom inventory type\.

 **Note**
 An inventory type is also called an inventory schema\.

-`SchemaDeleteOption` includes the following options:
+The `SchemaDeleteOption` parameter includes the following options:
 + **DisableSchema**: If you choose this option, the system ignores all data for the current version and any earlier versions of this inventory type\.
 You can enable this inventory type again by calling the [PutInventory](http://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutInventory.html) action for a version greater than the disabled version\.
 + **DeleteSchema**: This option deletes the specified custom type from the Inventory service\.
 You can recreate the schema later, if you want\.

 **To delete custom inventory by using the AWS CLI**